trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`` to
   `TRIBITS_DEFINE_PACKAGE_DEPENDENCIES()`_.
-* Is the fundamental unit of software partitioning and aggregation and must have a unique packae name that is globally unique, not only within its defined repository, but cross all possible repositories that might be coupled together some day using TriBITS.
+* Is the fundamental unit of software partitioning and aggregation and must have a unique packae name that is globally unique (see `Globally unique TriBITS package names`_).
-* Is the unit of testing as drived by ``TribitsCTestDriverCore.cmake`` and displayed on CDash.
+* Is the unit of testing as drived by `TRIBITS_CTEST_DRIVER()`_ and displayed on CDash.

+.. _Globally unique TriBITS package names:

-**WARNING:** As noted above, one must be very careful to pick package names that will be globally unique
+**WARNING:** As noted above, one must be very careful to pick package names that will be globally unique not only within its defined repository but also across all SE packages in all TriBITS repositories that ever might be cobbled together into a single Tribits (meta) project!
+Choosing the package name is the single most important decision when it comes to defining TriBITS packages.
+Do not pick names like "Debug" or "StandardUtils" that have a high chance of clashing with other sloppy project development teams.

 For more details on the definition of a TriBITS Package (or subpackage), see: